Costa Rica

 Costa Rica straddles the Central American isthmus, reaching from the Caribbean Sea to the Pacific Ocean, with Nicaragua to the North and Panama to the South.
 From the jungles of the coastal regions the land rises up steeply into cloud forests and rugged mountain ranges, topped by active volcanoes, and girding a central meseta.

-At 51,000 km² Costa Rica covers only 0.3 % of our planet's landmass, but it contains around 4-5% of all species estimated worldwide.
+At 51,000 km² Costa Rica covers only 0.25 % of our planet’s landmass, but it contains around 5 % of the worldwide biodiversity.

-Barely bigger than the state of New Hampshire Costa Rica harbors more butterfly species than the whole of Africa, and more bird species than all of North America.
+Barely bigger than the state of New Hampshire in the US or than Switzerland in Europe, Costa Rica harbors more butterfly species than the whole of Africa, and more bird species than all of North America.

 Costa Rica's national park system protects nearly all of the country's ecosystems in part, covering over 25% of national territory.